nickyout/json-sample/README.md

 ## How it works

 Once installed, you can browse sample files using `json-samples search [<name>]`.
 Like npm, any string you pass will be used as substring for matching repositories (though json-samples only checks in the name).
 Aside from the name, you have a plethora of filtering options, like `--bytes=1MB` (at least 1MB), `--tags=json-rpc` (must at least contain this exact tag) `--exponential` (must contain exponential numbers).
+The point is that you can search easier by your testing intent.

 It will barf out a sexy result:

 ```
 $ json-sample search